-- Repeat the course during the regular school year. - Students who fail required courses are allowed to make them up in summer school in accordance with the academic intervention and summer school eligibility policy. - Seniors who need credit for graduation in a course we do not offer in summer school may use a district approved online credit recovery program (e.g. PLATO) and pass our course final exam.
+- Students may repeat the course during the next school year. - Students who fail required courses are allowed to make them up in summer school in accordance with the academic intervention and summer school eligibility policy.
+Summer school is an opportunity for a student who has been unsuccessful during the school year to gain the level of competency and mastery needed to successfully complete the course or to regain a loss of credit.
+To be eligible to make up for a failed course a student must have a minimum grade of 50% as a final grade in the course.
+The student's summer school course will be reported on his/her transcript as summer school course with a letter grade and credit earned.
+This information does not replace the existing grade nor is it included in the overall GPA calculation. - Seniors who need credit for graduation in a course we do not offer in summer school may use a district approved online credit recovery program (e.g. PLATO) and pass our course final exam.